hyosung11/Launch-School/Courses/journal.md

 19:08 Getting back to studying after making dinner, eating dinner, cleaning up, vacuuming, etc.

 20:24 Doing problems is better than reading again.
 Do that then!

+## 202203017 목요일

+05:50 Reading "Desirable Difficultieis: When Harder Is Better for Learning" by Scott H. Young

+"Psychologist Robert Bjork addresses this issue by calling for desirable difficulties: actions that appear to work worse in the short-term but work better in the long run.
+These include:

+1. **Spacing**.
+Imagine you have to choose between practicing something ten times in a row vs. ten times spaced out (over hours or days).
+The first feels easier—you will perform better immediately after practice.
+The second is harder but results in more permanent memory.
+Yet students avoid spacing, in part, because it feels like it doesn’t work as well as cramming.

+2. **Variability**.
+Say you’re learning tennis shots.
+Should you perfect your forehand swing before moving onto the backhand?
+Or mix both up at the same time?
+Intuition argues for mastering one thing before moving onto the next, but research suggests otherwise.
+Variable practice tends to result in better retention and transfer than blocked practice.

+3. **Testing**.
+Should you re-read or do practice questions?
+Students overwhelmingly favor re-reading as a learning strategy.
+However, practice testing is one of the most effective learning methods that has been systematically studied, while re-reading is one of the worst.

+06:02 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS129 > Create Study Guide
+   * [x] 3.
+Study Session with Michael
+   * [x] 4.
+Exercises > Easy > 1.
+Rectangles
+   * [x] 5.
+Anki Cards Review
+   * [x] 6.
+Read *The Coding Career Handbook*, Chapter 25: Profit Centers vs Cost Centers ~~   * [ ] 7.
+Learn in Public~~

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex - he didn't show
+   * [ ] 2.
+JS120 - Object Oriented JavaScript > Easy > 3.
+   * [ ] 3.
+JS129 > Create Study Guide
+   * [ ] 4.
+Anki Cards Review
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapter 26: Career Ladders
+   * [ ] 6.
+Learn in Public
+   * [ ] 7.
+Writers Bloc Meeting

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Sohee's birthday but that's all good.

+06:17 Alex doesn't look like he's going to show up today.
+I will work on the JS120 Object Oriented JavaScript exercises now.

+09:01 I need to burn it into my brain that practicing problems is more effective than reading the lessons again.
+I want to read my daily chapter of the Coding Career Handbook now before I do exercises.

+11:35 Breaking down Elaine's explanation of using constructors and prototypes in pseudo-classical inheritance example of Easy > 2.
+Rectangles and Squares.

+12:14 Slowly working through the exercises, but Michigan is playing right now in March Madness.
+Bye for now.
+Be back for short study session with Manny.